 Her work has been the subject of multiple group and solo exhibitions.
 The artist was the recipient to the Who's Who in Art publication, and selected by the Royal Academy of Arts for a 2015 design competition.
 Kara's work has been featured in various publications, and many of her paintings hang in the homes of private collectors around the world.

-In Shaw's most recent body of work, she documents through through the lens, reflective ethereal light and water from Onion Creek just outside of Austin, Texas and translates those images by painting them onto the canvas.
+In Shaw's most recent body of work, she documents through through the lens, capturing the reflective ethereal light and water from Onion Creek just outside of Austin, Texas and translates those images by painting them onto the canvas.
 The artist passionately strives to create a visual experience of both spiritual mystery, beauty, and scientific data collection through the use of art.
 The aim is to speak to an engaged audience about local, national, and international water pollution issues which quietly arrive at the banks of our waterways on a daily basis.
 As one of the founding Board of Directors for the non-profit organization Protect Our Water, or POW; Kara Shaw donates a portion of her sales from this body of work to help save the local water.
 Shaw is an avid promoter of S.T.E.A.M. education, and is constantly on the hunt for cutting edge wastewater treatment technologies.

 Kara (Vachon) Shaw (American, b.
 Feb 1973 in Tulsa, Oklahoma) currently lives and works in Driftwood, Texas with her wonderful husband, and two beautiful children.